 Career Exploration/Consultation & Self-Assessment

 Discover and consider available options through consultation and self-assessment tools to identify aptitudes, values, and interests and establish career transitions and educational goals.

-After the completion of an initial assessment, an Employment Counsellor can provide you with information about the services and training opportunities through the Second Career program, help you to pursue re-training for a new career and obtain financial support.
+After the completion of an initial assessment, an Employment Consultant can provide you with information about the services and training opportunities through the Second Career program, help you to pursue re-training for a new career and obtain financial support.